-JCCS did not have many substantive differences between planned and implemented actions and services in 2021-2022.
-NCOE's Juvenile Court and Community School (JCCS) programs have learned much about student needs and what works better for their educational partners over the past two years.
-Class sizes are limited to 12 as students get more attention from teachers.
+NCOE's Juvenile Court and Community School (JCCS) programs have learned much about student needs and what works better for their educational partners over the last couple of years.
 There has been an emphasis on English and math, all teachers hold office hours for student support, and there is homework help four days a week.
 All teachers have been trained in Reading with Relevance, a California State standards based literacy program where teachers guide students through the process of reading relevant, culturally diverse, socially and emotionally rich literature.
 Other curricula includes Achieve 3000 for math and ELA/ELD.
 These programs help target individualized instruction with scaffolding and embedded assessments which align with the individual student's needs.
 ELA and math assessments are administered three times over the course of the year to ascertain progress and help target interventions.
 Students with IEPs receive additional instruction from their Resource teacher.
 Our ELL designated students receive additional support through the Achieve 3000's specialized ELL program addressing phonics, language development, and fluency.
-All students have access to A-G courses through the online program, Edmentum.
-Each week, the classroom team (teacher, instructional assistant, director, assistant principal, case manger and SEL coach) meet to review every individual student's attendance, academic progress, and social/emotional well being.
+All students have access to A-G courses through the online program (and there are now 21 students taking A-G courses), Edmentum.

+Each week, the classroom team (teacher, instructional assistant, director, assistant principal, parent liaison) meet to review every individual student's attendance, academic progress, and social/emotional well being.
 The work completed, contacts made, and information gained were charted.
 If students were not fully participating or not making progress, interventions were put in place, such as: additional instructional time with teachers; SST meetings; referrals to counselors; home visits.
 Teachers worked together two hours each week for professional development and to discuss and evaluate student work.
 Together, staff evaluated curriculum, programs, and strategies to determine what to continue, discontinue and to make changes where needed.
-In addition to two CTE pathways (Welding and Culinary) the following are also available to engage students in schooling: School Garden (In-Person), Nimbus Arts (In-Person), PE (In-Person), Leadership (Virtual), Mariposa/Men's Group (Virtual) Work Experience (Virtual), and LBGTQ Group (Virtual).
-We employed a part time Instructional Technology Coach who was responsible for providing computer and technological support and professional learning for teachers.
-We use GoGuardian to manage the digital sites onto which the students are allowed to go.
+In addition to two CTE pathways (Welding and Culinary) the following are also available to engage students in schooling: School Garden, Arts, PE, Leadership, Mariposa/Men's Group, and Work Experience.
 Also included in our community school enrollment numbers is an Independent Study program where students meet with their teacher twice weekly.
-We have a full-time bilingual social worker and bilingual interventions coordinator who is also our SARB supervisor.
-Both work not just with our students but with the families as well.
+We have a full-time bilingual social worker and bilingual interventions coordinator who is also our SARB supervisor as well as two bicultural bilingual parent liaisons.
+The family service team works with our students and families to support students success.
 During regular operations, the school day runs from 9:00 to 2:00 PM.
 We run a 3 hour after school program with a grant from 21st Century High School After School Safety and Enrichment for Teens (ASSETs).
 We partner with community agencies to provide our students on site, as well as off site, mental health services, drug and alcohol treatment, enrichment activities and community service opportunities.